wortos/my-meager-attempt-at-a-windows-to-kali-mcp-server/docs/INSTALL.md

 /usr/bin/mcp-server
 ```

-## 3. Locate Claude Desktop's config file on Windows
+## 3. Locate the Claude Desktop config file on Windows

-Depending on your installation, check one of these:
+Depending on how Claude Desktop was installed, check one of these paths.

 ### Microsoft Store installation